-Take these steps today to help protect your lawn from ticks
+Take these steps today to keep your lawn free from ticks

 Tick season is here, and many experts are saying this could be one of the worst seasons on record.
 We have had a wet winter, allowing ticks to emerge early and begin terrorizing our families and pets.

 Ticks carry a variety of diseases that can cause serious health risks to your family, including Lyme disease.
 The bacterial infection that was first diagnosed in 1975 currently affects an estimated 300,000 people in the United States each year, and can cause life-long health problems if left untreated.

 So, what can you do to help your property stay controlled?

 It is our business to keep your family and pets tick-free during the spring, summer and fall by spraying your property regularly, but there are many other steps you can take to further ensure your yard is a place you can enjoy, not fear, in the coming months.